 Collectively, our team of sports medicine physicians and researchers are advancing novel therapeutics and surgical techniques to improve the care of patients of all ages with athletic injuries.
 Our goal is to return our patients to their active lifestyles by applying state-of-the art technology developed right here at USC.

 The department’s faculty, fellows, residents and students have access to a broad and diverse patient population throughout Los Angeles County.
 We conduct a variety of clinical research projects in tandem with patient care at five primary facilities:

-The department also has basic science research lab space in the Hoffman Medical Research Building on the USC Health Sciences Campus.
+The department also has basic science research lab space at the USC Norris Comprehensive Cancer Center and Hospital, located on the USC Health Sciences Campus.